UW-INFO442-AU23/Team-GOAT/README.md

 ### Resource for Feminine Product
 ## Mission Statement
 Our mission is to empower young women with comprehensive knowledge about menstrual cycles and reproductive health surrounding the resources around campus.
-We aim to provide accurate information and resources to help them navigate their upcoming periods by being able to locate feminine care products with more ease & efficiency, ensuring a more informed and comfortable experience throughout their journey.
+We aim to provide accurate information and resources to help them navigate their upcoming periods by locating feminine care products with more ease & efficiency, ensuring a more informed and comfortable experience throughout their journey.

 ## Group Members
 * Asigiah Aly